mitra42/localcoin/docs/Design.md

 [[[T.alice,bob]~alice,  edward]~bob], fanny]. edward
 Shows that Bob cheated, and nobody else could have forged the two signed copies of the same token transfered to different people.
 The issuer not only rejects the double-spent token, but refuses any more (even single spend) tokens from Bob.
-During Valdiation, the issuer should update a set of cheating users with Bob so that the client can, in future, decline any token including that users in its path.
+During Validation, the issuer should update a set of cheating users with Bob so that the client can, in future, decline any token including that users in its path.
 Note that an app will be built so a user can't use it to cheat, so Bob must also be also using a fake app.

 #### Typical Online path (Alice paying Bob)
 Bob goes to his prefered online site (aka issuer) bobsissuer.com/receive - is authenticated (probably remembered credentials) which gives a prompt for an amount - default none - and then displays a QR code with a URL back to the same site, including Bob's Public key and optionally amount.
 This QR code can be statically generated and saved, or embedded in a menu or website etc.

 Alice goes to her prefered online site / issuer aliceissuer.com/pay